khuongduy354/appimanager/personal.md

 5. implement absolute method for pathbuf
 Implement extensionpathbuf trait for path buf which has a abspath fn
 -> cannot override pathbuf from function or to, so that's the only way
+6. clap global option, that subcommand can take